TsvetanRangelov/SharedWebWork/README.md

 # SharedWebWork
 Assessed Coursework for the Interactive Systems 3 course with Helen Purchase.

+**Task:**
-**Task**: Design, implement and evaluate and interactive shared whiteboad to support the collaborative activity of preparing documents.
+Design, implement and evaluate and interactive shared whiteboad to support the collaborative activity of preparing documents.

 **System specification:**
 * The system must be able to be used by several people in the creation of documents – the interaction must be simultaneous and distributed.